Vietnam Country Guide & Expat Insurance

 Currently, Vietnam is working to develop a universal healthcare system for its citizens.
 Although the standard of medical care is considered good in cities, in rural areas it is still insufficient and not readily available.
 At present, most expats opt to use private hospitals as these are usually equipped with English-speaking medical staffs.
 The standard of care in private hospitals in Vietnam is quite good.
 They have doctors from the US, Japan and Europe.
 The cost of private medical care can vary considerably.
 Expats should ensure that they obtain international health insurance before moving to Vietnam.
 Many expats may want to seek medical treatment in Bangkok or Singapore for specialist and medical emergencies.

 Insurance for Expatriates in Vietnam

 Most expatriates will want to obtain international medical coverage if residing in Vietnam.
 Medical evacuation is recommended along with a plan that provides international medical treatment.
-For expat health insurance in Vietnam, it is important that you obtain a plan that will provide reimbursement for medical expenses via a large network of hospitals.
+Health insurance in Vietnam for expats, it is important that you obtain a plan that will provide reimbursement for medical expenses via a large network of hospitals.
 Many expats should also obtain global life and disability insurance coverage while residing in Vietnam.

-Here is a list of different types of Vietnam expat insurance coverage you will want if you are planning to become an expatriate in Vietnam:
+Here is a list of different types of expat insurance in Vietnam, you will want if you are planning to become an expatriate in Vietnam:

-If you require a quote for insurance coverage in Vietnam, contact Expat Financial today for a quote and to discuss your Vietnamese expa insurance requirements.
+If you require a quote for insurance coverage in Vietnam, contact Expat Financial today for a quote and to discuss your Vietnamese expat insurance requirements.